Frequently Asked Questions and Answers

 No, but all PJR audit teams will have at least one ANAB-, IRCA- or PJR-certified Lead Auditor.
 Other team members, all of whom will have considerable quality auditing, teaching and/or consulting experience, are ANAB-, IRCA- or PJR-certified Auditors.

 PJR is accredited by ANSI-ASQ National Accreditation Board (ANAB – formerly RAB), the Japanese Accreditation Board (JAB), the United Kingdom Accreditation Service (UKAS), the Italian National System for Accreditation of Certification and Inspection Body (Accredia).

-PJR, in accordance with with ISO/IEC 17021:2006, maintains strict confidentiality of any proprietary client information.
+PJR, in accordance with ISO/IEC 17021, maintains strict confidentiality of any proprietary client information.

-How are clients notified of any changes in your registration program?
-Will we be permitted to comment on any of the changes?
-How long will we have to implement changes once notified?
+How are clients notified of any changes in PJR’s registration program?
+Are clients permitted to comment on any of the changes?
+How long will clients have to implement changes once notified?

-Does your company subcontract any of its registration activities to other organizations?
-If so, how are these organizations qualified by you?
+Does PJR subcontract any of its registration activities to other organizations?
+If so, how are these organizations qualified by PJR?